magopian/blog/src/making-a-pong-game-in-elm-4.md

 that I know of is a compromise between upsides and downsides.

 Sure, the pure functional part of elm can be a pain (wait, no side effects?
-How are people meant to achieve anything without side effects?), but it's also the best part in my humble opinion.
+How are people meant to achieve anything without side effects?
+In elm the side effects only happen in the elm runtime), but it's also the best part in my humble opinion.
 Not having to worry about hidden side effects is a blessing.

 So anyway, back to the point: getting a random number without an initial seed is impure (every time you call `Math.random()` you have a different result).
 And in elm everything is pure.
+"Pure" meaning that a function call with the same arguments will always return the exact same result.
+Which means there's no side effects.

-With a seed though, it's entirely different: a random number generator will always give the same result for a given seed.
+With a seed though, it's entirely different: a random number generator will always give the same result for a given seed, so it's pure.

 So we have two ways to get a random number in elm

 1. send a `Cmd Msg` to the elm runtime, and "receive" it through a `Msg`
-2. query a number directly by giving a seed
+2. query a number directly by providing a seed

 Let's try the first one, and see how it goes: